juxor/afaq/markdown/biblio.md

 Holt, Richard P. F. and Pressman, Steven (eds.), **A New Guide to Post Keynesian Economics**, Routledge, London, 2001.

-Howell, David R. (Ed.), **Fighting Unemployment: The Limits of Free Market Orthodoxy**, Oxford University Press, New York, 2005.
+Howell, David R. (ed.), **Fighting Unemployment: The Limits of Free Market Orthodoxy**, Oxford University Press, New York, 2005.

 Hutton, Will, **The State We're In**, Vintage, London, 1996.